GameFoundry/bsf/Documentation/GitHub/roadmap.md

  - More specialized 2D editor features
  - Script debugging
  - Level of detail
- - XBONE/PS4/WIIU ports
+ - XBONE/PS4 ports
- - Much more...

-A *very* rough estimate is about two months each for every one of these features.
+ - And more to be decided later...

+Implementation times for each of those roughly ranges from 1-4 months.

+More contributors mean we can add more of these features quicker.
+Consider contributing!